JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ![W3C HTML Validator result](/docs/testing/validator_testing_images/test_html_validator_dahboard_page.png)

 __Add and Edit pages__
-As the only thing that changes on these pages only 1 is needed to be validated as the content is filtered intoo a template file and the form is inserted.
+As the only thing that changes on these pages only 1 is needed to be validated as the content is filtered into a template file and the form is inserted.

 -  Add/Edit - media type/location type/edition type - PASS
 ![W3C HTML Validator result](/docs/testing/validator_testing_images/test_html_validator_add_media_page.png)